-2.3 Notice of Setting to be Provided by the Party Obtaining the Setting
+2.3 Notice of Setting to be Provided by the Party Obtaining the Setting be sent the same day the party obtains the setting, and any delay in sending notice may be argued by opposing counsel as a basis for continuance.

-Neither the court nor the Court Administrator/ Coordinator sends notices of settings.
+Neither the court nor the Court Administrator sends notices of settings.
 The party who obtains the setting shall give notice to all parties of the time and date of a setting and the total time needed for the entire hearing for all participants.
 Notice shall be given in the manner and within the time provided by the Texas Rules of Civil Procedure and these Local Rules.
-Notice shall be sent the same day the party obtains the setting, and any delay in sending notice may be argued by opposing counsel as a basis for continuance.
+Notice shall